kizniche/Mycodo/3.5/README.md

 ## Manual

-The full Mycodo 3.5 manual provided in the file manual.html.
-Access this file firectly with your web browser or navigate to http://your-pi-address/mycodo/manual.html if you have your web server operational.
+The Mycodo 3.5 manual is provided in the file manual.html.
+You can find a link to this manual at the top of the Settings tab of the web interface.
+This file can be accessed directly with your web browser or by navigating to http://your-pi-address/mycodo/manual.html if the web server is operational.

 ### Preface